ImminentAxel/Project/README.md

 # Project
 FolderSync
-Here is my application for C# Dev in QA.
+Here is my application for C# Dev in QA.<br>
-This console program syncs 2 chosen folders and logs the events on both the console interface and the log.txt file
+This console program syncs 2 chosen folders and logs the events on both the console interface and the log.txt file.
+Both the config.json and FolderSync.exe can be found in the net6.0 directory.

 HOW TO USE<br>
 1.Complete the config.json file to specify the following: <br>